The human spine is made up of 33 “motion segments”, divided into the cervical, thoracic, lumbar and sacral areas.

 One of the traditional, and widely accepted, techniques in addressing cervical disc degeneration and stenosis is an anterior cervical discectomy and fusion (ACDF) operation.

 A fusion operation renders the segment stiff and reduces the spinal motion.
 One of the observed consequences of a cervical fusion operation is that, over time, the adjacent discs can break down, causing new compression on the spinal cord or the nerve roots.
-This process is referred to as “adjacent segment disease” and may require additional surgery.

 Also, a cervical disc replacement eliminates the potential issues associated with the need for a bone graft for spinal fusion and allows for early postoperative neck motion.
+In fact, most surgeons perform cervical disc replacements on an outpatient basis.
+This means patients often return home the same day or after a one-night stay in the hospital.

 It is important to remember that a disc replacement is a motion-preservation procedure and not a motion-creation procedure.